linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 04 Insurance pensions and collective investments.md

 - Pension Roulette: Have You Bet Too Much on Equities?
 (2003) Author: G. Bennett Stewart III, Harvard Business Review, June.
 Available at Harvard Case Study website.
 Fixing the Pension Fund Mix (2004) Author: Robert C. Pozen.
 Harvard Business Review, March.
 Available at Harvard Case Study website.

-# Self-review questions

-1 What is the purpose of insurance and why do people pay premiums even though the premiums add up to less than they expect to lose?

-2 What are underwriters, and what do they do?

-3 How is insurance obtained?

-4 Distinguish between the two main types of insurance.

-5 Who regulates insurance companies in the UK?

-6 What is Solvency II?

-7 How has membership of Lloyd's of London altered over the past 20 years?

-8 What is a pension?

-9 How do defined benefit schemes differ from defined contribution schemes?

-10 What is the difference between a public and private pension?

-11 What are collective funds?

-12 How does a unit trust differ from an investment trust?

-13 What is an investment trust and how does it differ from other funds?

-14 Define NAV for an investment trust.

-15 What are UCITS and what are their advantages?

-16 What is an ETF?

-17 What are sovereign wealth funds?

-# Questions and problems

-# Insurance

-1 Explain the following key elements to insurance:

-(a) asymmetric information;

-(b) adverse selection;

-(c) moral hazard;

-(d) float.

-2 Describe and explain the main categories of life insurance and general insurance.

-3 Describe and explain reinsurance and its social role.

-4 Explain the functioning of Lloyd's of London and discuss its special role in the world insurance market.

-5 Describe the difference in the mix of assets in an investment portfolio held by (a) life insurance companies, (b) general insurance companies.

-# Pensions

-1 Distinguish between funded and unfunded pension schemes, and give the advantages and drawbacks of each type of pension.

-2 Describe and explain the roles played by trustees, consultants and managers in running defined benefit funded pension schemes.

-3 Describe and explain personal pensions.

-4 What types of investments do pension funds make and how have the allocations changed over the past ten years?

-5 Describe how UK pension funds are regulated.

-6 What is the Institutional Shareholder Committee, and what does it do?

-# Collective investments

-1 What are the advantages and disadvantages of collective funds rather than individuals investing on their own?

-2 Explain the differences between openand closed-ended funds, including a description of four types of open-ended investment vehicles.

-3 For unit trusts:

-(a) Describe the make-up of a unit and how the size of the trust is dictated.

-(b) What charges are made to the unit holders?

-(c) What type of protection does a unit trust holder have?

-4 Compare and contrast an OEIC, an investment trust and an ETF.

-In the context of collective investments, if a discount on an investment trust is not a price reduction when they are first sold, what is it?
-Describe the biggest factors influencing the share price of an investment trust.

-6 Explain the following for collective investments:

-(a) pricing on a forward basis;

-(b) open-ended;

-(c) initial charge;

-(d) accumulation units;

-(e) total expense ratio;

-(f) premium to NAV.

-# Assignments

-# Insurance

-1 Consider a family you know well.
-Describe the different types of insurance they currently pay for.
-Also describe two types of insurance they could take out but so far have chosen not to.
-For all the types of insurance discuss the costs and benefits to the family.

-2 Examine the reports and accounts of three insurance companies as well as their websites and compile a report describing the different types of insurance they provide explaining the social benefits they provide.

-# Pensions

-1 If you are currently a member of a funded pension scheme, obtain as much information as you can about the deal you have signed up to.
-In an essay describing the operation of the scheme include a consideration of the tax advantages of the scheme, the management of the fund and the assets that have been bought.
-(If you are not a member of scheme examine the scheme of someone you know well.)

-2 Examine the past five years of annual reports of three leading defined benefit pension schemes, e.g. Universities Superannuation Scheme.
-To what extent do they use outside managers trying to pick winning shares and other securities?
-Describe how have they allocated the funds entrusted to them and critically assess their decisions.

-3 Mr and Mrs Wright have no company or private pension.
-They are both aged 47 and in employment.
-What are their options to provide a pension when they reach retirement age?

-# Collective investments

-1 Obtain the reports and accounts of five leading fund managers who manage unit trusts/OEICs.
-Also look at their marketing and other material they use to encourage and inform existing and potential investors.
-Write a report explaining the investment strategies, charges, range of investments and management of the funds.

-2 Examine five investment trust companies quoted on the London Stock Exchange.
-Obtain their accounts and read their stock exchange announcement on financial websites to build up a picture of their operations.
-Write a report detailing performance, discounts or premiums, management and charges levied on investors.

-# Web-based exercises

-# Insurance

-Using online insurance companies, get quotes for your life insurance if you are (a) a smoker and (b) a non-smoker.
-Comment on the results in the context of the usefulness of insurance.

-# Pensions

-Go to the website of Universities Superannuation Scheme (www.uss.co.uk) and, using the annual reports over the past 8 years, write a report on the way the fund is set up, and how its investments have changed.

-# Collective investments

-1 From the Financial Times (www.ft.com), choose a unit trust beginning with the letter D and write a report on its performance over one year and three years.

-2 Conduct a web search to find:

-(a) a UK OEIC prospectus;

-(b) an ETF prospectus;

-(c) a mutual fund prospectus; and

-(d) an investment trust prospectus.

-Write a report on management, purpose and charges.
-Comment on the relative advantages and disadvantages of these types of funds.